 After they returned, the instructor checked all the tanks.
 He could not identify a full tank!

 The guide did not offer me a partial refund or take ownership of the incident by apologizing for giving me an empty tank.
 We found no full tanks on the boat.
-He schooled other divers for putting the caps on an empty cylinder.
+He schooled other divers to put the caps on an empty cylinder.

-The physician at DAN didn’t find I had any dive symptoms and told me to monitor for 24 hours.
+The physician at DAN didn’t find I had any DCS symptoms and told me to monitor for 24 hours.

 I looked back at this dive and saw the errors I made.
-It is the first time I never checked my pressure gauge.
+It is the first time I ever NOT checked my pressure gauge.
 I disrupted my routine right from the beginning.
 From the o-ring to the tangled hoses to getting ready in the water.

 I’m spoiled in my hometown.
 The shop takes care of me very well.
-I trust the staff as they all have thousands of hours of training and diving experience combined.
+I trust the staff, as they all have thousands of hours of training and diving experience combined.
+My usual diving experience

 What I have learned from this experience is that we all can make mistakes.